Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Comprehensive policies cover scratched paint, but it's not always worth it to file a claim.
+Comprehensive policies cover scratched paint, but it's not always worth filing a claim.

-If your car’s been keyed, fixing the cosmetic damage could cost you hundreds or more if the scratch goes down to the metal.
-And while comprehensive car insurance covers vandalism, there’s no point filing a claim if your deductible costs more than the damage.
+If someone keyed your car, fixing the cosmetic damage could cost you hundreds of dollars if the scratch goes down to the metal.
+On the other hand, there’s no point in filing a claim if your deductible costs more than the cost of repairs.